junxit/us-congress-bills-115/metadata.md

 - 2018-06-22 — The previous question was ordered pursuant to the rule.
 - 2018-06-25 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2018-06-26 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 485.
+- 2018-09-06 — Senate amendment submitted
+- 2018-09-17 — Amendment SA 4013 agreed to in Senate by Unanimous Consent.
+- 2018-09-17 — Amendment SA 4013 proposed by Senator Portman for Senator Alexander. (consideration: CR S6180; text: CR 9/6/2018 S6063-6099) In the nature of a substitute.
+- 2018-09-17 — Measure laid before Senate by unanimous consent. (consideration: CR S6159-6180)
+- 2018-09-17 — Passed Senate with an amendment by Yea-Nay Vote.
+99 - 1.
+Record Vote Number: 210.
+- 2018-09-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+99 - 1.
+Record Vote Number: 210.
+- 2018-09-17 — Senate amendment agreed to: Amendment SA 4013 agreed to in Senate by Unanimous Consent.
+- 2018-09-17 — Senate amendment proposed (on the floor): Amendment SA 4013 proposed by Senator Portman for Senator Alexander.(consideration: CR S6180; text: CR 9/6/2018 S6063-6099)
+- 2018-09-17 — Senate amendment submitted
+- 2018-09-17 — Senate amendment submitted
+- 2018-09-17 — Senate amendment submitted